GSA/ficam-playbooks/_playbooks/playbook-sso.md

 This document may be incorporated as an annex or appendix to the Authority to Operate (ATO) for each of the participating IT applications and identity providers.

-# Appendix A. Troubleshooting Federated Single Sign-On
+# Appendix A. Troubleshooting Single Sign-On
-Once Federated SSO has been configured, software issues or changes in the environment can cause a working configuration to stop working.
-When this occurs, support personnel should use the following steps to identify the cause and restore access.
+Software issues or changes in the environment can cause a working configuration to stop working.
+When this occurs, SSO administrators can use the following steps to identify the cause and restore access.

-## A.1.
-Test a known good app
-When a user reports that they are unable to access a federated application, they may blame the federation infrastructure when the problem actually lies in the end application they are trying to access.
-Support personnel should try an app that is known to work in order to distinguish app issues from federation infrastructure issues.
-Ideally, the support team should have a barebones, skeletal app which will allow them, and the user to validate federation infrastructure.

-## A.2  Check SSO and application logs
+## 1. Check SSO and application logs
-If it appears that the application is working, the next step is to examine the logs generated by the SSO application, as well as the logs generated by the application receiving the SSO token.
-Since Federation often involves authentication to external applications, this may require some coordination with other entities.
+Authentication errors usually create a log entry in the SSO or the application.
+This error could help identify a root cause, but oftentimes errors may not be specific or clear.
+Since SSO often involves authentication to external applications, this may require some coordination with other entities.

-## A.3  Check network routing
+## 2. Check network routing
 Sometimes it's the simple things.
-If your users are reporting that they can't access an application, make sure that there isn't a network outage, or a firewall creating problems.
+If users are reporting that they can't access an application, make sure that there isn't a network outage or a firewall issue.

+## 3. Test a known good app
+When a user reports that they are unable to access an application, they may blame the SSO infrastructure when the problem actually lies in the end application.
+SSO administrators should try an app that is known to work in order to distinguish app issues from SSO infrastructure issues.
+Ideally, the administrator team should have a sample application which will allow them, and the user to validate SSO access.

-## A.4  Check Certificates
+## 4. Check Certificates
-For assertions that are signed by the federation gateway, an expired certificate can cause the assertions to not be trusted.
-If access is failing for an application or a set of applications, confirm that the certificate has not been expired.
+For signed assertions, an expired certificate can cause the assertions to not be trusted.
+If access is failing for an application or a set of applications, confirm that the certificate is not expired.
 This may be recorded as an error by the end applications.

-## A.5  Check application configuration
+## 5. Check application configuration
-Changes in the configuration of the application receiving and processing the assertions are another frequent cause of federation errors.
-This may be due to an application upgrade, or to an inadvertant change by an application administrator.
-Again, this configuration error should show up in the application logs, but the errors may not be very clear.
+Changes in the configuration of the application assertion receiving and processing are a frequent error cause.
+This may be due to an application upgrade, or to an inadvertent change by an application administrator.
+This configuration error should show up in the application logs, but the errors may not be very clear.

-## A.6  Collect assertion data and use assertion analysis tools
+## 6. Collect assertion data and use assertion analysis tools
-Finally, if there are no other apparent issues, it may be necessary to inspect the SAML assertion for encoding or other errors.
+Finally, if there are no other apparent issues, it may be necessary to inspect the assertion for encoding or other errors.
 While these errors are not common, they do occur and can result in very subtle errors that are difficult to troubleshoot.